Khan/perseus/.changeset/cyan-dots-compete.md

 ---
-"@khanacademy/perseus": patch
+"@khanacademy/perseus": minor
 ---

-Fix Spacebar Usage on Explanation Widget
+Accessibility and Usability Enhancements for Explanation Widget